Aboriginal and Torres Strait Islander people aged 15 and over reported that they had abstained from alcohol in the previous 12 months, in 2018–19

 This measure uses different datasets to explore patterns of alcohol use and related health effects and harm.
 A potential inconsistency that needs further investigation is the survey data that may underestimate alcohol consumption.
 This may be particularly relevant for services in Remote areas where the survey data show a lower proportion of Indigenous Australians exceeding lifetime risk guidelines compared with Non-remote areas, while hospitalisation rates of alcohol-related conditions in Remote areas and the Northern Territory are much higher than other areas.
 This could point to issues around the availability of services in remote areas and also potentially higher quantities of alcohol consumed beyond the four-drink data category captured in the 2018–19 health survey data.
 To illustrate, the 2012–13 health survey captured 24-hour recall of amounts of alcoholic beverages consumed by Indigenous adults.
 This found that the median amount of alcoholic beverages consumed by Indigenous adults was higher in Remote areas (1,717 grams) than Non-remote areas (1,007 grams).

 Aboriginal Community Controlled Health Services (ACCHSs) have made important contributions to improving the health of Indigenous Australians through the provision of culturally appropriate health care.
-ACCHSs vary in size, and the services they reflect the unique health needs of an individual community.
+ACCHSs vary in size, and the services they offer reflect the unique health needs of an individual community.
 Advocacy efforts of ACCHSs have been shown to improve alcohol-related policies that are associated with a reduction in alcohol-related assaults and alcohol-related presentations to health services (Campbell et al. 2018).
 ACCHSs can play a pivotal role in providing specific and culturally relevant alcohol services and should be considered in the development of alcohol harm prevention or reduction strategies.

 The policy context is at Policies and strategies.